Supporting, Educating & Empowering

 I was being persistent but not getting the answers I needed.

-I hired Connie who was able to quickly open up the communication channels.
-Because of Connie's efforts he was listened to and got better information.
+I hired a Patient Pathways navigator who was able to quickly open up the communication channels.
+Because of her efforts he was listened to and got better information.

 Treatment was compassionately withdrawn and my father died several days later, peacefully with his family at his side.